Fragments and Epigrams

 ἄλλον ἐγὼ γὰρ ἔχω τραύματος οὐδὲ τόπον.

-Ready your bow, Cypress, and quietly find a new target,
+Ready your bow, Cypris, and quietly find a new target,

 for I have no room for another wound.